DaoCloud/DaoCloud-docs/docs/en/docs/install/commercial/start-install.md

 provided by the open-source project [Kubean](https://github.com/kubean-io/kubean).
 For example, openEuler 22.03 lacks the `selinux-policy-35.5-15.oe2203.noarch.rpm`.

-Starting from version v0.5.0, the installer requires the osPackage offline package for the operating system and defines `osPackagePath` in [clusterConfig.yaml](./cluster-config.md).
+Starting from v0.5.0, the installer requires the osPackage offline package for the operating system and defines `osPackagePath` in [clusterConfig.yaml](./cluster-config.md).

 [Kubean](https://github.com/kubean-io/kubean) provides osPackage offline packages for different